alifiroozi80/CKA/CKA/README.md

 For a K8s cluster, we need to do all the steps above + some other configuration details we need to provide

-But it is complex and time consuming, when doing manually
+But it is complex and time consuming, when doing it manually

 ---

 * Kubeadm
-    * Toolkit for bootstrapping a best-practises K8s cluster
+    * Toolkit for bootstrapping a best-practices K8s cluster

 * Providing fast paths for creating K8s cluster
 * Performs the actions necessary to get a minimum viable cluster